How To Find The Right Partner For Your Business Acquisition Journey

 There are a few reasons people typically look to partner, and business acquisition actually provides unique advantages over a start-up for each of these reasons.

-1 – If you are looking for someone with more operational experience, the nice thing with a business acquisition is that you have the cashflow to just pay someone well and vest a bit of equity over time.
+1 – If you are looking for someone with more operational experience, the nice thing with a business acquisition is that you have the cash flow to just pay someone well and vest a bit of equity over time.

 2 – If you’re concerned about liability during a deal, you can look at different financing methods.
 Acquira has a debt fund through its Accelerator Program, for example, or you may look at raising money through a General Partner/Limited Partner structure to help mitigate the risk while allowing you to maintain control.

 The ultimate goal of a business acquisition should be to move an owner-run company into a management-run company.
-That means installing a leadership team that sets goals and regularly meets those goals.
-If you can achieve this with a partner, then a partnership may be a great jumping-off point.
+That means installing a leadership team that sets and regularly meets those goals.
+If you can achieve this with a partner, a partnership may be a great jumping-off point.
 If, on the other hand, the partnership slows this process down, you may want to reconsider.

 We never want to give the impression that we are anti-partnership.
 After all, Acquira was co-founded by two friends and long-time business partners.
-But you should be very careful about who you partner with and you should always do it for the right reasons.
+But you should be very careful about who you partner with and always do it for the right reasons.

 Have you ever had a bad business partner experience?
 We’d love to hear about it in the comments below.